stevemclaugh/preservation-torrent/README.md

 - **The fewer individual files in a torrent bundle, the better.**

-    - For the torrent release, each dataset should be distributed as one ZIP file and a (possibly optional) JSON metadata file.
+    - In these torrents, each dataset should be distributed as one ZIP file (or comparable archive format) and a corresponding JSON metadata file.

     - Each torrent should be capped at 400–500 individual files.
 If a single torrent points to >1000 files, people's bittorrent clients may slow down or crash.

-- **Datasets don't need to be bundled thematically.**
+- **Datasets need not be bundled thematically.**

     - Because you can't add files to an existing torrent, thematically organized collections become unmanageable over time.

     - Instead, assign datasets to bundles roughly chronologically.

-- **Metadata for items included in the torrent collection, including checksums, should be available for download from a central location.**
+- **Metadata for items included in the torrent collection, including checksums and torrent magnet links, should be available for download from a central location.**

-- **It is not necessary to include extensive human-readable metadata in each torrent.**
+- **It isn't necessary to include extensive human-readable metadata in each torrent.**

-    - Remember that filenames are visible to the public on torrent trackers and in the distributed hash table.
-Using UUIDs instead of human-readable filenames is a light form of obfuscation.
+    - Remember that filenames are visible to the public via torrent trackers and in the distributed hash table.
+Using UUIDs instead of human-readable filenames is a form of light obfuscation.

-    - The master metadata set will be a fairly small document, so it may pose less of a preservation risk.
+    - The master metadata set will be a fairly small document, so it may pose less of a preservation risk than the datasets.

-- **If a file needs to be removed/revised in the future, just create a new torrent file and link to it.**
+- **If a dataset needs to be removed/revised in the future, simply create a new torrent file and link to it from the central site.**

-    - The existing swarm will die out over time.

     - Assiduous collectors will occasionally check their files against the master checksum list and download updated torrents as needed.

+    - The swarm of seeders for the original torrent will probably die out over time.

 ## Benefits of torrent-based preservation

-- People don't have to mirror the full set; they can download one or two torrents and still contribute
+- People can participate in the preservation effort without the effort and resources involved in running a full mirror.
+An individual can participate by seeding just one or two torrents.

-- Dozens of torrents instead of hundreds or thousands make the collection easy to grab and seed en masse.
+- Distributing the collection in dozens of torrents instead of hundreds makes it easy to collect and seed en masse.

-- And easier to manage and seed for the institution.

 - A limited set of sequentially numbered volumes stirs up a desire for completeness in the collector mentality.